mabdinur/starterprojectspring/README.md

 }
 ```

 As seen in the setup of SecondService, create implement the TraceInterceptor interface to wrap requests to the SecondServiceController in a span.
 Then register this new handler by extending the HandlerInterceptor.
-In effect, you will be taking a copy of the InterceptorConfig.java and ControllerTraceInterceptor.java defined in SecondService and adding it to FirstService.
+In effect, we will be taking a copy of the InterceptorConfig.java and ControllerTraceInterceptor.java defined in SecondService and adding it to FirstService.
 These files are referenced [here](#create-controller-interceptor).

 #### Create Client Http Request Interceptor

-Next, you will configure the ClientHttpRequestInterceptor to intercept all client HTTP requests made using RestTemplate.
+Next, we will configure the ClientHttpRequestInterceptor to intercept all client HTTP requests made using RestTemplate.

-To propagate the span context from FirstService to SecondService you must inject trace id and trace state into the outgoing request header.
+To propagate the span context from FirstService to SecondService we must inject the trace id and trace state into the outgoing request header.
 In section 1 this was done using the helper class HttpUtils.
-In this section, you will implement the ClientHttpRequestInterceptor interface and register this interceptor in our application.
+In this section, we will implement the ClientHttpRequestInterceptor interface and register this interceptor in our application.

 Include the two classes below to your FirstService project to add this functionality: